-Application for a Master's programme in Music Theory
+Application for a programme in Music Theory

 M.Mus. courses in Music Theory